sandyjernigan/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is the purpose of using _sessions_?
+- [x] What is the purpose of using _sessions_?

+> Sessions are a method to store data in a unique way that can persist state information over multiple pages.
+Sessions are unique to the individual user, usually accosiated with some kind of login and user management system (such as databases).
+Sessions are usually sent to the browser via cookies.
+Cookies can be checked to verify existing session data (such as testing to see if the user is logined in).

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [x] What does bcrypt do to help us store passwords in a secure manner?

+> The module called `bcrypt` can be used as a method of authentication.
+This tool has features that include: password hashing, comparing hashed passwords, implement salting, and accumulative hashing rounds.
+These tools can be used to secure passwords, so that the user's password is never actually stored anywhere in the site.
+This helps to prevent password theft.
+Bcrypt can be used to first hash a password, as well as compare the hashed password to verify it matches.
+One of the best security measures this solves, is that wiht bcrypt the password hash cannot be un-done.
+There is no way to directly get the password back.

-- [ ] What does bcrypt do to slow down attackers?
+- [x] What does bcrypt do to slow down attackers?

+> One of the features of `bcrypt` is that you can use `accumulative hashing rounds`.
+This rehashes the password multiple times, therefore taking longer to process.
+It does increase the time to login, but also increases the time it takes for a hacker to attempt to try multiple passwords.
+Therefore things such as Rainbow Table Attacks would take longer to test different passwords attempting to reverse hash.

-- [ ] What are the three parts of the JSON Web Token?
+- [x] What are the three parts of the JSON Web Token?

+> JSON Web Token consist of: a Header, a Payload, and a Signature

+> - Header: declares the type and the hashing algorithm to use.
+> - Payload: this is the bulk of the token including the content such as issuer of the token, subject of the token, expiration, etc.
+> - Signature: this is a hash of the header, payload, and secret.

 ## Minimum Viable Product